ryan-neil/react-resources/README.md

 }
 ```

+## 5.3 Building an App with Functional Components

 Let's now build our first app with functional components!
 We will be creating 3 functional components for our mini application, a `Header` component, a `Main` component, and a `Footer` component:
 ```jsx
 // Header.js